rsdelhi91/Aurora/README.md

 - `environment`: This dir contains the values for the params specified in the YAML based step files.
 This can be segregated based on environments to dynamically inject secrets and manage configuration.
 - `files`: This dir contains files that need to be transferred to remote servers as part of its SFTP capability.
 Files placed in this dir only will be used for SFTP.
 - `scripts`: This dir contains any additional scripts for setup and managing dependencies for Aurora.
 This currently has a bootstrap script to setup the python dependencies needed to run Aurora.
 - `steps`: This dir contains the YAML based step files that are executed sequentially on the remote server.
 These steps use inputs in the form of variables that are resolved using the values present in the configuration file kept in the `/environment` dir.
-These steps only accept variable references and not direct hardcoded values.
+These steps only accept variable references and not direct hard-coded values.

 (**Note:** Currently testing is done manually but this will be automated using the `unittest` library in the future)